tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/推流配置_intl_en.md

    2. Enter a custom `StreamName`, such as `liveteststream`.
    3. Click **Generate Push Address** to generate an RTMP push address containing the `StreamName`.
  ![](https://main.qcloudimg.com/raw/6f5ac8dcac2082aedca950c5341946ab.png)
-4. You can test, disable, or delete it in [stream management](https://intl.cloud.tencent.com/document/product/267/31068) after implementing [CSS push](https://intl.cloud.tencent.com/document/product/267/31558) according to your business scenario.
+4. You can test, disable, or delete it in [stream management](https://intl.cloud.tencent.com/document/product/267/31068) after implementing [live push](https://intl.cloud.tencent.com/document/product/267/31558) according to your business scenario.
-5. After the push address is generated, CSS push can be started.
+5. After the push address is generated, live push can be started.
 However, to view live streaming, a playback address is required.
 For more information, please see [Playback Configuration](https://intl.cloud.tencent.com/document/product/267/31058).